marekceglowski/Bandcamp-Download-Automation/README.md

+# --- Notice: This project is now outdated, it won't work with Bandcamp's current webpage format! --- #
+# --- #
+# --- #

 ## Bandcamp Free Album Download Automator

 This script will download free albums from Bandcamp without user-interaction.
 Note: This script does NOT rip audio from Bandcamp pages, it just automates the clicking process of downloading albums.